avito-tech/avito-android/docs/content/projects/internal/BuildMetrics.md

 - Remote cache statistics:
 Shows count of cacheable tasks that were requested from the remote cache.
 This is the same as **Performance** | **Build cache** | **Remote cache** | **Operations** | **Hit\Miss** in build scan.
+Also we send detailed build cache hit/miss metrics: by module, by task type, by task type in module.
+Observed task types should be configured in `buildMetrics` gradle extension.

 ##### Common build metrics